na-na-hi/renget/archive/guier.md

 ***
 ####System Recommendations
 !!! danger INSTALLING STAR CITIZEN ON A SSD IS MANDATORY.
 NO EXCEPTIONS.
-!!! warning Despite 16GB of RAM being the minimum required, **it's heavily recommended** to either upgrade to 32GB of RAM, or set up a pagefile to allocate a certain portion of your SSD to act as system memory for **a much better experience**.
-Read more about pagefiles [here](https://support.robertsspaceindustries.com/hc/en-us/articles/360000083387-Out-of-memory-errors-set-your-pagefile)
+!!! warning Despite 16GB of RAM being the minimum required, **it's heavily recommended** to either upgrade to 32GB of RAM for **a much better experience**.
 !!! note [Here](https://www.youtube.com/watch?v=H9zUwbXApbE) is a video on building a PC around Star Citizen.

 Official Resources: | Links: